A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 Taking the girls at their word, Harry slowed down so they could have a better look.
 As they languidly rounded a corner between rosebush hedges, wet smacking noises reached his ears.
 He glanced around yet couldn't place them.

 Arriving at a fork, he picked right at random.
 A grotto filled with giggling fairies came into sight.
 He halted in his tracks.
 Roger Davies and Fleur Delacour sat on a bench within, glued at the lips.
-Fleur's ethereal gown was hiked up her legs, and Roger's hand was groping her thigh.
+Fleur's ethereal gown was hiked up her legs, and Roger was groping her thigh.

 Flora and Hestia put their hands over their mouths and gasped.
 Coming to his senses, he swiveled around and fled down the other fork.
 For a while, no one spoke.